 Embarking on the recruitment of a new faculty member is an exciting and important opportunity.
-Here are some frequently asked questions about faculty searches.
+Here you'll find important information about faculty searches as well as answers to FAQs.
 If you have additional questions, or require assistance, contact the Office of Diversity and Inclusion at 412 648-7860 or by e-mail at firstname.lastname@example.org.

 Race and Ethnicity Definitions

 Pitt is required to report on the race/ethnicity of its faculty, staff, and students to the federal government for civil rights enforcement purposes.
 View the race and ethnicity definitions that are approved by the Department of Education (DOE) and the Equal Employment Opportunity Commission (EEOC) and are used at the University for reporting purposes.